Complete Inference of Causal Relations between Dynamical Systems: Mathematical foundation

 \begin{assumption} The embedded manifolds are homogeneous with respect to (the existing) dimension. \end{assumption} Based on the previous introduction our intrinsic dimension estimates are

 and

 where $n$ is the sample size, $\left\{ X_{i}\right\} _{i=1}^{n}$ is the set of sample points on the manifold and $N(x,r)= \left\lbrace X_i:X_i \in B\left(x,r\right) \right\rbrace$.

-We shall use a bit reversed logic (following Farahmand, Szepesvári and Audibert \cite{Szepesvari2007}) and calculate the dimension from the distance of $k$-th nearest neighbour $r(x,k)=d(x,X^k(x) )$ where $X^k(x)$ is the $k$-th closest point to $x$ in our sample series.
+We shall use a bit reversed logic (following Farahmand, Szepesvári and Audibert \cite{Szepesvari2007}) and calculate the dimension from the distance of $k^\text{th}$ nearest neighbor $r(x,k)=d(x,X^k(x) )$ where $X^k(x)$ is the $k^\text{th}$ closest point to $x$ in our sample series.
 In this setting the resolution is given by

 where $n$ is the sample size.

 {\bf Causal relations.} Let us introduce the box partitioning of $\mathbb{R}^m$ using $r \mathbb{Z}^m$ and denote the boxes by $B(x,r)$, where $x$ is the lower left corner.
 Also we index the partition element $B(x,r)$ by $x$.
 The quantized variables are defined as follows.